-

 Carol Ann Duffy

-First tipped for the job 10 years earlier, she finally became the first female poet laureate in 2009
+First tipped for the job 10 years earlier, she finally became the first

 -